 Pace of life and idiosyncrasies

-The lack of development also means is that life in Myanmar exists at a very different pace than it does in most developed countries; people are usually in much less of a hurry, and are more likely to stop to help.
+The lack of development also means is that life in Myanmar exists at a very different pace than it does in most developed countries; people are usually in much less of a hurry, and are more likely to stop to help, part of their general humility and exceptional patience.
 This also means that you may have to wait longer to be served – signs of impatience will not be taken well.

 As in many parts of Asia, saving face is very important to people in Myanmar.
 This means raised voices or aggression are not taken well.
 It also means that if you ask someone a question (for example, directions or the price of an item), they will often give you an answer – even if they have no idea.
 This comes out of a wish to be helpful, but it is important to bear in mind.

 To western eyes, perhaps one of the less appealing Myanmar traits is betel-chewing.
-This mild intoxicant is used by many males in Myanmar, and results in a reddening and rotting of the teeth and plenty of spitting, resulting in the frequent sight of red blotches on the streets of Myanmar.
+This mild intoxicant is used by many males in Myanmar, and results in a reddening and rotting of the teeth and plenty of spitting, resulting in the frequent sight of red blotches on the streets.

 Other types of idiosyncratic behaviour may sometimes be displayed that can simply be attributed to Myanmar’s recent history of isolation and corresponding lack of knowledge of the outside world.
 If this behaviour seems offensive to western eyes, it is rarely, if ever, meant to be.
 For example, jackets and t-shirts with Nazi swastikas (not the ancient symbol) are popular amongst young men.